alex-nikitin-ninja/jpp/README.md

 ### json-pretty-print (or jpp)

 "jpp" is an abbreviation from "json-pretty-print".\
-The purpose is to make a high speed/throughput solution for pretty printing json files in golang.\
+The purpose is to make a high speed/throughput solution with good memory usage written in golang for pretty printing .json files.\
-developed as a replacement for `python -mjson.tool`
+Developed as a replacement for `python -mjson.tool`

 ### How to build